bsdtrhodes/2024cybergames/SCS[Web].md

 The flag was my only output: SIVBGR{v@lidate_s3rver_s1de}

 Fun times.
-This is my third solo CTF, and I'm having a great time with stuff like this.
-I guess I should add that I sent one final command, that was to "rm payload.php" so someone else can have the same amount of fun I had with this challenge.
+This is my third solo CTF, and I'm having fun with stuff like this.
+I guess I should add that I sent one final command, which was to "rm payload.php" so someone else could have the same amount of fun I had with this challenge.